portworx/px-docs/scheduler/kubernetes/uninstall.md

 >**Note:**<br/>During uninstall, the Portworx configuration files under `/etc/pwx/` directory are preserved, and will not be deleted.

-## Uninstall and Delete PX Cluster configuration
+## Delete PX Cluster configuration

 The commands used in this section are DISRUPTIVE and will lead to loss of all your data volumes.
 Proceed with CAUTION.